2013 Scottish Women's Cup

-The 2013 Scottish Women's Cup is the national cup competition in Scottish women's football.
-All teams in the Scottish Women's Football League and Premier League are eligible to enter.
-Caithness Ladies who do not play in national league competition also enter for the second time.
+The 2013 Scottish Women's Cup was the 42nd official edition (44th overall) of the main national cup competition in Scottish women's football.
+All teams in the Scottish Women's Football League and Premier League were eligible to enter.
+Caithness Ladies who dod not play in national league competition also entered for the second time.

 Calendar

 Preliminary round

 The draw for the preliminary round was announced on 4 April 2013.

 First round

 The draw for the first round was announced on 25 April 2013.

 Second round

 The draw for the second round was made on 28 May 2013.